 Driving professional change Profession-focussed courses provide the impetus for professional change through the acquisition of skills that companies need in areas such as marketing, nutrition, tourism and business management.
 Learning for professional growth The UOC Summer School offers a range of webinars: in the space of just one month they offer a flexible experience in which to study subjects of interest in more depth.
 They are knowledge capsules dealing with culture and society that take an in-depth look at current issues.

-This academic year the course catalogue was expanded to include three new bachelor's degrees, two master's degrees and one doctoral programme, all in fields that focus on training professionals and empowering them to manage their own professional careers.
-HOI 05 A university that conducts research with a focus on transformation The UOC is a knowledge hub that contributes to the dissemination of research to society through publications, knowledge transfer, and support for entrepreneurship.
+Fransforming Higher Education in the Digital Age New programmes for the 2022/2023 academic year This academic year the course catalogue was expanded to include two new bachelor's degrees and a doctoral programme.

+A university that conducts research with a focus on transformation The UOC is a knowledge hub that contributes to the dissemination of research to society through publications, knowledge transfer, and support for entrepreneurship.
-Conducting research for the digital transformation of society

-A university should be an open forum that encourages dialogue and the creation and exchange of knowledge.
+Conducting research for the digital transformation of society A university should be an open forum that encourages dialogue and the creation and exchange of knowledge.
 Accordingly, the UOC strives to ensure that the knowledge it generates through research is open to everyone, has the greatest possible impact, and enables us to make faster progress towards sustainable development.

-- Open Evidence

-- · Care Respite

-- Immersium Studio

-- Xatkit
+In October 2022 the UOC opened a new research building in Barcelona's 22@ district.

-- UNESCO Chair in Food, Culture and Development - Randstad Foundation UOC Chair in Disability, Employment and Social Innovation - UOC COCEMFE Chair in Personal Autonomy and Digital Health - Barcelona UOC Chair in Digital Economy
+- UNESCO Chair in Education and Technology for Social Change - UNESCO Chair on Food, Culture and Development - Chair in Conflict Resolution, Mediation and Digital Transformation - UOC-COCEMFE Chair in Personal Autonomy and Digital Health - Barcelona-UOC Chair in Digital Economy - Pau Casals Chair in Music and the Defence of Peace and Human Rights 뷊 \triangleleft ъń A university that conducts research with a focus on transformation ц Transforming Higher Education in the Digital Age